Register Now for EDA Summit 2024 - Virtual EventRegister for Free

 solClient_msg_free ( &msg_p );

 In the SolClient API, messages are allocated and freed from an internal API message pool for greatest performance and efficiency.
-Therefore as shown, messages must be acquired by calls to solClientmsgalloc and then later freed back to the pool by calls to solClientmsgfree.
+Therefore as shown, messages must be acquired by calls to solClient_msg_alloc and then later freed back to the pool by calls to solClient_msg_free.

 The minimum properties required to create a SolClient message that can be sent is to set the delivery mode, queue or topic destination, and message contents as shown in the above code.
-Once the message is created it is sent to the PubSub+ message router with a call to solClientsessionsendMsg.
+Once the message is created it is sent to the PubSub+ message router with a call to solClient_session_sendMsg.

 At this point the producer has sent a message to the PubSub+ message router and your waiting consumer will have received the message and printed its contents to the screen.